What's new in Windows 10 May 2019 Update? 13 new features!

 Do you like what is new in Windows 10 May 2019 Update?

 These are the best new features and improvements that are bundled in Windows 10 May 2019 Update.
 Although none of these changes is huge, all of them put together make for a better Windows 10 and a more user-friendly operating system.
-Before closing this article, tell us if you like the upcoming features and whether you plan to install the update as soon as it becomes available later this month.
+Before closing this article, tell us if you like the new features and whether you plan to install the update.